aayzhao/COMP211-Labs/README.md

 ## Lab 04
 MIPS instruction comprehension lab.
 Simulates translating a 32 bit instruction into the assembly code, then the operations performed by the assembly instructions.

-Will be uploaded after Lab 04 deadline.
+## Lab 05
+This lab simulates caching operations done by the CPU, specifically read-data instructions.
+Implementation requires both Direct Mapping and Fully Associative cache mapping techniques.
+Will be uploaded after the due date.

 ## /tests/
 This file has some self practice for things outside of the classroom.